noo-age/Stylize/README.md

 # to use
 Adjust the json_file and doc_file variables at the top of prepare.py.
 These are the output and input files respectively.
 Your input file should be a .txt file with your desired text, one line per paragraph or appropriate length of text.
 The output file should be a .jsonl file.
 Each line will contain a json object with a "prompt" and "completion."
 The "prompt" will be a GPT-generated summary of a line of your input file, and the "completion" will be the original line.

 Now that you have a .jsonl file for training, follow the instructions at https://platform.openai.com/docs/guides/fine-tuning to create a fine-tuned model.
+After creating a model, you can specify its name in create_story.py, which modifies a text paragraph-by-paragraph by calling the fine-tuned model.

 # included files
 The 'data' directory contains two .jsonl files of prompt-completion pairs, named based on the date they were created, which is how openai labels fine-tuned models.
 The 'examples' directory will include stories modified/created using my fine-tuned models.
 The 'texts' directory contains the full text of a few books which can be used to create fine-tuning examples.